 Valley starts to fall behind, the mountains seem less coy.

-A hawk and defiant crow are my company now.
+A hawk and defiant crow, my company now.

 The air smells pure, unspoiled.....green!

-It's here: it's the mountains themselves! it's free!
+It's here: it's the mountains themselves!
+And it's free!

 John Denver--Gone Too Soon

-I still love his music; but more often now, it makes me cry than sing along.
-So sad, such a waste; such a terrible loss of a talented musician.
+I still love his music; but more often now, it makes me rather cry than sing along.
+His untimely death was so sad, such a waste; such a terrible loss of a talented musician.